- Sort by Default Order

 Male external catheters from Coloplast, Hollister, Mackesson, and Rochester Medical are examples of quality products that are made of skin-friendly material and designed to give the best possible security.
-For the latex-sensitive, skin irritation is kept to the minimum with silicone devices.
+For the latex-sensitive, skin irritation is kept to a minimum with silicone devices.

 Closed System Catheters

-What are the different types of Urinary Drainage Bags?
+What are the different types of urinary drainage bags?

-There are varying types of urinary drainage bags, too.
+There are various types of urinary drainage bags, too.
 Without one, catheterization is incomplete.
-It is always recommended to drain the urine through a Foley catheter or external male catheter into a good-quality drainage bag.
+It is always recommended to drain the urine through a Foley catheter or an external male catheter into a good-quality drainage bag.
 This ensures hygiene and safety.
 You are assured of not exposing the other end of the tubing to an unhygienic environment.

-Urinary Leg Bags
+Urinary Legs Bags

 Top brands like Kendall, AMSure, and Covidien are behind quality leg bags.
 You can also select the type of straps you need to go with your leg bag.
-Available are fabric straps, latex straps, cloth bands, velcro straps, sport leg bag straps, foam straps, and straps with button closures.
+Available are fabric straps, latex straps, cloth bands, velcro straps, sports leg bag straps, foam straps, and straps with button closures.

 Features of Bedside Drainage Bags

-Twist Turn drain port
+Twist-turn drain port

-Anti-reflux valve prevents urine backflow
+The anti-reflux valve prevents urine backflow.

-Rounded, teardrop shape ensures efficient drainage
+A rounded, teardrop shape ensures efficient drainage.

-Flocked backing provides discretion
+Flocked backing provides discretion.

-Slide-Tap drainage port allows ease of use
+The Slide-Tap drainage port allows ease of use.

-Splashguard II drain spout prevents urine backsplash
+The Splashguard II drain spout prevents urine backsplash.

 Urinary Catheterization Equipment

 Insertion and irrigation trays are packaged with the necessary elements to assist in catheterization.
-For example, the AMSure catheterization tray features a 1000ml outer basin tray, waterproof drape, fenestrated drape, vinyl gloves, iodine swabsticks, lubricating jelly, and a specimen container.
+For example, the AMSure catheterization tray features a 1000ml outer basin tray, a waterproof drape, a fenestrated drape, vinyl gloves, iodine swabsticks, lubricating jelly, and a specimen container.
 Some trays, like the one from Bard, contain a silicone Foley catheter attached to a drainage bag along with a URO-PREP tray to assist in aseptic catheter insertion.

-What do Catheter Insertion and Irrigation Trays include?
+What do catheter insertion and irrigation trays include?

 Sterile specimen container

-Sterile catheter, latex, or silicone
+sterile catheter, latex, or silicone.

 Catheter-secure device or adhesive tape

-Swabsticks, gloves, drape, etc.
+Swabsticks, gloves, drapes, etc.

 Also, find a selection of urinals and bedpans designed for those who are unable to visit the toilet independently.
 The range includes high-quality and handy urine specimen collection bags and containers, midstream collection systems, kidney stone strainers, and disposable urine bags.
-The catheter accessories section has lubricating jelly, straps and holders, clamps and plug, adaptors and dilators, and more while drainage bag accessories include bag holders and hangers, bag straps, drainage bottles, drain valves, etc.
+The catheter accessories section has lubricating jelly, straps and holders, clamps and plugs, adaptors and dilators, and more, while drainage bag accessories include bag holders and hangers, bag straps, drainage bottles, drain valves, etc.

-Where to buy Urinary Products online?
+Where to buy urinary products online?

-All urology medical supplies are made by top and established manufacturers some of which are Coloplast, Mackesson, Bard Inc, Holister, Cardinal, and CompactCath.
-They are made up of high-quality material and are safe and reliable to use.
+All urology medical supplies are made by top and established manufacturers, some of which are Coloplast, Mackesson, Bard Inc, Holister, Cardinal, and CompactCath.
+They are made up of high-quality materials and are safe and reliable to use.
 Check out the vast range of external or condom catheters, intermittent catheters, Foley catheters, all types of drainage bags like leg bags and bedside bags, pessaries, irrigation trays and drainage systems, urinary drainage tubing, enema supplies, and more.